 Mike had heard about teachers experiencing stress and burnout but would shrug it off.
 He would claim it’d never happen to him.
 After all, Mike loved to teach.
 How could he ever feel burnt out by something he adored?
 Oh, how wrong he was.

-What made him realise hadn’t been his students nor their varying skills – he still loved seeing them every day despite how hard his job could be.
-It had occurred when he was creating a test from scratch; the printer had backed up and wouldn’t print out any of the work he had put in.
+What made him realise hadn’t been his students.
+He was creating a test from scratch; the printer had packed up and wouldn’t print out.
 He felt his heart pump loudly in his chest as his blood boiled over.
 Mike had to take a few moments to himself before going back to the printer and trying again.

 “Are you really okay?”
 His girlfriend, Linda, asked him as she handed him a warm cup of tea.
 Was he okay?
 Rather than verbally respond, he shrugged as he leaned into the couch, sipping from a mug.